event-storm/event-storm-documentation/docs/introduction.md

 store.dispatch(prev => ({ isActive: !prev.isActive }));
 ```

+### When to use Event storm?

+- Large scale application with a lot of data consumers(1K+)
+- The application is doing a lot of CPU intensive computations
+- The bundle size limited applications(library size 2kb)
+- Microservice applications(no matter using the same technology for microservices or not)

 ## How the documentation is structured?

 - [The motiviation](./motivation.md) - For better understanding the **what**'s and **why**'s you can start with the motivation.